csswizardry/csswizardry.github.com/_posts/2015-08-05-bemit-taking-the-bem-naming-convention-a-step-further.md

 global and non-relative sense.

 To that end, I decided to extend BEM to become BEMIT.
-BEMIT doesn’t add any other types of class—we still only ever have Blocks, Elements, or Modifiers—but it does add usage and state information.
+BEMIT doesn’t add any other types of class — we still only ever have Blocks, Elements, or Modifiers — but it does add usage and state information.

 ## Namespaces